 How to know you’re healing

 The results of forgiveness look different for everyone.
 Some relationships will be mended in spite of betrayal, and some will end because of it.
 The key, though, is to make sure you are healing from this wound.
 You don’t want to get a knot in your stomach every time you think about this person, especially if he or she is your spouse.

 Here’s one way you can know you have healed from a wound caused by someone else: You cease to feel resentment against your offender.
 My mentor says, “You know you’ve healed from the hurt that someone else’s actions have caused when you can look back on the situation and it’s just a fact.”

 We all make mistakes.
 We all have done things we regret.
 We all need forgiveness.
 And we all need to extend that same forgiveness to others—not just today, but every day.

 It’s time to forgive.

 Adapted from: Healing Your Marriage When Trust is Broken.
 Copyright © 2011 by Cindy Beall.
-Published by Harvest House Publishers, Eugene, OR.
+Published by Harvest House Publishers, Eugene, Oregon.
 Used by permission.

 Read more remarkable stories of changed lives and legacies.